Cruising - Awards

 The Long-Haul Award – For those boaters who have voyaged on their boat in saltwater for at least 1 month.
 Saltwater begins at approximately Québec City QC and Albany NY.
 Such a voyage may span more than a single season and will be considered complete returning to KYC.

 Lake Ontario Circumnavigation Award – This trophy will be awarded to the KYC Cruiser who, in a single voyage while on their own yacht and while flying the KYC Burgee, circumnavigates Lake Ontario beginning and ending at KYC.
 The circumnavigation will be completed when one or more overnight stops have been recorded in each quadrant of the lake with not fewer than six nights in total.
 The following ports help define the quadrants but are not limited to these ports.

 · North-east: Trenton, Belleville, Picton, Cape Vincent, Sackets Harbor

 · South-east: Oswego, Sodus Bay, Pultneyville, or Rochester;

 · South-west: Youngstown, Niagara-on-the-Lake, Port Dalhousie, or Hamilton;

 · North-west: Burlington, Port Credit, Toronto, Pickering, Whitby, or Coburg.

 KYC Cruisers Trophy – This trophy will be awarded to a KYC cruiser who, while on their own yacht and flying the KYC Burgee, voyages the greatest number of nautical miles in fresh water in a single season between launch and haul out.

-Distance Flags – The KYC Cruising Distance Flags are for any KYC Cruising Member who, while on their own yacht and flying the KYC burgee, voyages the required number of nautical miles in a single season between launch and haul out.
+Distance Pennants – The KYC Cruising Distance Flags are for any KYC Cruising Member who, while on their own yacht and flying the KYC burgee, voyages the required number of nautical miles in a single season between launch and haul out.
 Eligibility for a Distance Flag is based upon the member’s self report of nautical miles logged.